Sexilina/Advertising-docs/Advertising/bingads-13/bulk-service/feed.md

 > [!NOTE]
 > Not everyone has this feature yet.
 If you don't, don't worry.
 It's coming soon.

+You can have 100 feeds per account (this maximum number includes all feed types) and the maximum number of feed items (rows) per account is 5 million.

 You can download all *Feed* records in the account by including the [DownloadEntity](downloadentity.md) value of *Feeds* in the [DownloadCampaignsByAccountIds](downloadcampaignsbyaccountids.md) or [DownloadCampaignsByCampaignIds](downloadcampaignsbycampaignids.md) service request.
 Additionally the download request must include the [EntityData](datascope.md#entitydata) scope.
 For more details about the Bulk service including best practices, see [Bulk Download and Upload](../guides/bulk-download-upload.md).

 The following Bulk CSV example would add a new page feed and ad customizer feed with one [Feed Item](feed-item.md) for each.